 - Will I need surgery?

-Make sure that you understand what your doctor tells you.
-Don't hesitate to ask your doctor to repeat information or to ask follow-up questions for clarification.
+Make sure that you understand what your provider tells you.
+Don't hesitate to ask your provider to repeat information or to ask follow-up questions for clarification.

-Be prepared to answer questions from your doctor.
-Potential questions your doctor might ask include:
+Be prepared to answer questions from your provider, such as:

 - How often do you feel the urge to urinate with little or no warning?

 - Do you feel the urge to urinate immediately after you've urinated?

 - Do you ever urinate less than two hours after you finished urinating?

 - Do you wake up at night to urinate?

 - Do you have pain or burning in your bladder?